AdvancedPhotonSource/specguiutils/specguiutils/README.md

   - Remove requirement for pyqt from setup.py.
 It is not available through pip.
     If using anaconda, user will need to do conda install.
 Still cannot leave this as a requirement.
 Not finding it.

+Version 0.5 2017-10-02
+   - Set ScanBrowser Table so that it is not editable